 Breast Cancer Foundation NZ's mission is Pushing for new frontiers in early detection, treatment and support in the pursuit of our long-term, aspirational vision of Zero deaths from breast cancer.
-The Foundation's core activities are awareness and education around early detection of breast cancer, funding scientific and clinical research, and supporting women with breast cancer.
-We also invest in medical equipment and training, and advocacy.
+The Foundation's core activities are awareness and education for early detection of breast cancer, funding scientific and clinical research to support advances in diagnosis and treatment, and supporting women with breast cancer.
+We also invest in advancing clinical knowledge and practice, and advocacy.

 BCFNZ has been one of NZ's major funders of breast cancer research for the past 20 years.
-Funding of the Breast Cancer Foundation National Register (which records detailed information about diagnosis, treatment and outcomes of patients with breast cancer within New Zealand) stretches back to the inception of the Auckland register in 2000.
+We also fund and oversee Te Rēhita Mate Ūtaetae - Breast Cancer Foundation National Register, which holds detailed information about diagnosis, treatment and outcomes of 40,000 breast cancer patients in Aotearoa New Zealand.